 Textile Approach

 Indian textiles are global treasures.
-Use them as cushion covers and throws, window treatments, and area rugs, but don’t overwhelm—one or two statement textiles per room.
+Use them as cushion covers, throws, window treatments, and area rugs — but don’t overwhelm.
+One or two statement textiles per room strikes the right balance.

 Other Living Room Styles